pfinorbi/kubernetes-resume-challenge/README.md

 kubectl create secret generic db-password --from-literal=password='<secret>'
 ```

 We can create secrets using manifest files as well.
-In this case we have to take care of the base64 encoding of secrets using the `echo -n '<secret>' | base64` command.
-We can then put the encoded secrets into the manifest files:
+In this case we have to take care of the base64 encoding of strings using the `echo -n '<secret>' | base64` command.
+After encoding we can put the base64 strings into the manifest files:

-database-secret.yaml:
+`database-secret.yaml`:
 ```
 apiVersion: v1
 kind: Secret